kobman/KOBman/README.md

 [![Slack](https://slack.kobman.io/badge.svg)](https://slack.kobman.io)
 -->

-KOBMAN is a tool for managing parallel Versions of multiple KochiOrgBook projects on any Unix based system.
-It provides a convenient command line interface for installing, removing and listing Environments.
+KOBMAN is a tool for managing parallel versions of multiple KochiOrgBook projects on any Unix based system.
+It provides a convenient command line interface for installing, removing and listing environments.

 See documentation on the [KOBMAN! website](https://kobman.io).